Bounce Back Loan Estimated Turnover: What It Is and How It Works

 Aamer Aslam from Huddersfield has been handed a ban for 11 years.
 Razwan Ashraf from Keighley has been banned for for 10 years.
-They both they claimed bounce back loans (BBL).
+They both they claimed bounce back loans (BBL). bounce back loan estimated turnover will assist you in regaining control of your bounce back loan estimated turnover.

 The duo were co-directors of Scholars Academy Ltd, a specialist centre for children.
 In May 2020 Aslam applied for a bounce back loan by providing an estimated company turnover of £200,000.

 Scholars received the loan of £50,000, then went into voluntary liquidation in January 2021.
 This triggered the investigation from the Insolvency Service.
 At the time of liquidation, the directors listed the company’s liabilities to the bank as £7,000.
 The bank later notified the liquidator that it was owed £50,000 by the company due to the bounce back loan.
+The money loaned to the public and enterprises with a high risk are referred to as bounce back loan estimated turnover.

 The Insolvency Service investigation found that the duo was inflating the company’s turnover.
 They were showing a maximum monthly income of just £640.
 That means their turnover was only £7,680 and did not meet the criteria to apply for a bounce back loan.
+The estimated turnover of a bounce back loan equals the original loan amount minus the amount of the reimbursed claim.
+Bounce back loan estimated turnover is a critical feature of bounce back loans that must be managed.
+The estimated turnover of bounced back loans indicates the speed of recovery.

 It was also found that Aslam and Ashraf used the bounce back loan money to make monthly payments to four family members of Ashraf.
 All four received £2,000 a month after the duo received the loan money.
 Aslam and Ashraf told the Insolvency Service that that these payments were genuine business expenses.
 They were unable to provide evidence to support this.
+Bounce back loan estimated turnover estimate is the amount a company estimates it will take in revenue during the current period.

 Alongside this, Ashraf was also the sole director of another educational company, Progress First Ltd. In May 2020 he applied for a bounce back loan and fraudulently declared that annual turnover in 2019 was £200,000.
 Progress’ bank statements showed that turnover was £38,973.